Last Updated: June 30, 2021

-It might have taken a pandemic for some communities to realize it, but it turns out small businesses are pretty darn important to local neighborhoods.
-And in most cases, small businesses have a lot to give back to the community.
+It might have taken a pandemic for some communities to realize it, but small businesses are important to local neighborhoods.
+And in most cases, small businesses have much to give back to the community.

 Most neighborhoods in most cities have a unique look and feel.
 It’s what makes so many cities great!
 While there are many factors involved in this – architecture, style, geography, natural landscape, culture, etc. – the businesses that make up the area are a major part of any community’s identity.